ashtonian/ashtonian.github.io/README.md

 * Fix about page.
 * Icons need hint text on hover
 * Ancor
-* Look into sans serif font for your title - j
+* Look into sans serif font for your title
 * update to static generator hugo.